Shutdown of Sky Global: Background

 Sky Global was founded in 2008 by Jean-François Eap, in Vancouver, Canada.

 The company provided Sky ECC, a subscription-based end-to-end encrypted messaging application.
 Originally developed for the BlackBerry platform, it uses elliptic-curve cryptography (ECC) for encryption.
 One of its features was "self-destruction" of messages after a user-defined expiration period.
 The company modified Nokia, Google, Apple and BlackBerry phones.
 Phones supplied by the company had cameras, microphones and GPS disabled.
 If a phone was not contactable by the network, the message would be retained for up to 48 hours, then deleted.
 The phones had a kill switch: if a user entered a "panic" password, the device would delete its contents.
 The company website offered a US$4 million (€3.2 million) prize to anyone who could break the encryption within 90 days.
 They support Android, BlackBerry and iPhone apps.

 Messages were stored using 512-bit elliptic-curve cryptography and network connections are protected by 2048 bit SSL.

 171,000 SKY ECC devices were registered, mainly in Europe, North America, several central and South American countries – mainly Colombia – and the Middle East.
 A quarter of active users were in Belgium (6,000) and the Netherlands (12,000), and half of those were said to be in use around the port of Antwerp.

+Communication interception and decryption by law enforcement

+In June 2019, following a preliminary investigation into criminal associations and narcotics trafficking, a judge from the Tribunal de Grande Instance of Lille authorized the interception of network communications from the Sky ECC main servers located at the OVHcloud data center in Roubaix, France.
+However, the communications remained unreadable at that time due to the platform's encryption.

+On December 17, 2020, a judge from the Tribunal Judiciaire of Paris authorized the implementation of a technical device capable of performing a man-in-the-middle attack (MITM).
+The device, which was activated the following day, functioned by sending invisible push messages to SkyECC handsets.
+These messages prompted the devices to release specific "decryption elements" or cryptographic keys stored locally on the phones.

+By capturing these keys, investigators were able to decrypt both live messages and historical communications that had been previously intercepted and stored.
+The ability of law enforcement to decrypt older messages using keys obtained later indicates that the Sky ECC encryption protocol might have lacked proper forward secrecy, a security feature that ensures a compromise of current keys does not compromise past communications.

+Legal challenges regarding these methods emerged in international courts, specifically concerning the territorial principle of public international law.
+In August 2025, the High Court of the Canton of Zurich (Obergericht des Kantons Zürich) ruled that because the MITM device actively triggered responses from handsets located on Swiss soil without a formal mutual legal assistance request, the operation constituted a violation of Swiss sovereignty.